Microsoft® Azure best practice rules

 Ensure that the total number of subscription owners within your Azure account is monitored.

-- Security Contact Emails In Use
+- Security Contact Emails

-- Security Contact Phone Numbers In Use
+- Security Contact Phone Number

 -